Xilinx/smartcam/README.md

-The following file outlines the file structure and instructions on how to use the AA1 application.
+The following file outlines the file structure and instructions on how to use the smartcam application.
 This file outlines the HW requirements for the application, how to run the application, and an overview of the application file structure.

 # How to run the example application: